weirdgloop/mediawiki-extensions-SearchDigest/README.md

 # SearchDigest
-MediaWiki extension which tracks failed searches on your wiki and displays them on a dedicated special page.
+MediaWiki extension which tracks failed searches on your wiki and displays them on a dedicated special page, `Special:SearchDigest`.
 This was originally a feature on Wikia wikis.

 **Live demo**: https://runescape.wiki